 Betterment vs. TD Ameritrade – Financial Advisors

-If you want access to a human financial planner, you could benefit from both robos: Betterment offers access to humans with both their Digital (texting access only) and Premium accounts, and TD Ameritrade provides human advisors with their Selective Portfolios.
+If you want access to a human financial planner, you could benefit from both: Betterment offers access to humans with both their Digital with planning packages and Premium accounts, for low fees.
+TD Ameritrade provides financial consultants for investment guidance and planning concerns.

 The qualifications of the financial consultants between TD Ameritrade vs. Betterment is distinct.